jayEvans89/project-management-test/README.md

 ## Stories
 A milestone can be used to break down large issues into smaller ones.
 This gives all the relevant issues a central place, to keeps designs, documents etc.
 It also gives the ability to see how far along the feature is.

+Milestones can also be used for large groups of issues, for example bugs. this will help everyone visualise where we are at with them.